 It had always been thought that the golden glow that the tower projects in the river was due to a series of specific tiles, but during the remodelling that took place in 2005, it was proven that it is really due to a mixture of pressed straw and lime mortar.

-The Gold Tower has a total of three bodies, which have been built in different periods of Sevillian history.
+The Torre del Oro has a total of three bodies, which have been built in different periods of Sevillian history.
 The main body (the lower one) is a dodecahedron that was built in 1221 by order of the Almohad governer of Seville, Abù-I-Ulà.
 The following body is also dodecagonal and it was ordered to be built, in the 14th century, by Peter of Castile.
 The last body (the tallest) was the work of military engineer Sebastian Van Der Borcht and dates from 1760.
 This is a cylindrical body finished in a dome.

 The Torre del Oro was declared a Historic Artistic Monument in 1931.
 If you are going to visit Seville, you can not miss this symbolic monument.
 To do this, you can book parking with Parclick through the web application.